 1. Rinse the peas until the water runs clear.
 Cover them with fresh water and soak them overnight.

-2. Drain and rinse the peas, and set them aside; warm oil in a Dutch oven over medium heat.
+2. Drain and rinse the peas and set them aside.
+Then, warm the oil in a Dutch oven over medium heat.
 Add onions and bell peppers, and cook until the onions become translucent and soften, for about 10 minutes.

-3. Stir in the garlic and jalapeños; cook for 3 minutes.
-Then, add the tomato paste and saute until it becomes aromatic.
+3. Stir in the garlic and jalapeños.
+Cook for 3 minutes.
+Then, add the tomato paste and saute for 30 seconds.

-4. Deglaze the pot with crushed tomatoes and vegetable stock.
+4. Deglaze the pot with crushed tomatoes and vegetable broth.
 Add liquid smoke, bay leaves, and the reserved peas.
-Then, give the mixture a quick stir.

-5. Bring the pot to a boil.
-Reduce, and simmer for 45 minutes.
+5. Stir the ingredients and bring the pot to a boil.
+Reduce and simmer for 45 minutes.

-6. Skim the froth from the top, serve, and enjoy!
+6. Remove the froth from the top layer, serve, and enjoy!

 Can I add meat?